manicprone/joint-kit/README.md

 <br />

-The Joint Action will automatically generate the appropriate errors, if the "input" does not satisfy the "spec" defined, otherwise it will perform the data operation and return the expected data result.
+The Joint Action will automatically generate the appropriate [Joint Errors][section-joint-action-errors], if the `input` does not satisfy the `spec` defined, otherwise it will perform the data operation and return the expected data result.

 <span>---</span>